Built-in agent reference

 Highlight key figures and tables.
 Make it visually appealing with appropriate columns.Creating figures

 There is no longer a dedicated draw agent.
-To generate or enhance TikZ figures, use a tool-use agent (research or presenter) and describe the figure — the agent writes compilable TikZ, compiles it, and visually verifies the result.
-See Working with Figures and TikZ Figures.
+To generate or improve TikZ figures, use a tool-use agent (research or presenter) and describe the figure.
+The agent writes compilable TikZ, compiles it, and visually verifies the result.
+Read Working with figures and TikZ figures.

 latexFixer

 Diagnoses and fixes LaTeX compilation errors, warnings, and bad boxes.
-Point it at a project that won't compile (or compiles with ugly overfull boxes) and it reads the build log, locates the cause, and iterates until the document is clean.
+Point it at a project that does not compile (or compiles with overfull boxes) and it reads the build log, locates the cause, and iterates until the document is clean.

 Best for: Resolving build failures, clearing warnings, fixing overfull/underfull boxes